 The general requirements for admission to the Graduate School are given in an earlier section of this Bulletin.
 Applications should include, in addition to letters of reference, a personal statement describing the reasons for the applicant's interest in the field and previous research experience, if any.
 Applicants are required to take the Graduate Record Examination and are encouraged to visit Brandeis for interviews, if possible.

-Faculty Advisory Committee

-Jeff Gelles (Biochemistry) Christopher Miller (Biochemistry)
+Faculty Advisory Committee Jeff Gelles (Biochemistry) Jané Kondev (Physics) Dorothee Kern, Chair (Biochemistry) Michael Hagan (Physics) Christopher Miller (on leave 2008-2009) (Biochemistry)

-Dorothee Kern, Chair

-(Biochemistry)

-Iané Kondev (Physics)

-Jeff Agar

-(Chemistry)

 Requirements for the Degree of Master of Science

 Program of Study